 A reader asked if it is OK to reduce your debt management payments when you need to?

-In 2022, with prices rising fast, this is going to be a common problem in Debt Management Plans (DMPs).
+In 2023, with prices still rising fast, this is a common problem in Debt Management Plans (DMPs).
 Sometimes your income falls.
-Sometimes your expenses go up faster than your pay does.
+Often your essential expenses go up faster than your pay does.

 In debt management, you pay a set amount to the DMP company and they divide it between your creditors.
 So what happens if you can no longer afford that monthly payment?

 The DMP firm will usually review your DMP annually to see if it needs to be adjusted.
-But if there is a big change during the year, or a lot of small ones that adding up to a lot, you can phone up and ask for a review.
+But if there is a big change during the year, or a lot of small ones that add up to a lot, phone up and ask for a review.

 Some problems may be temporary – perhaps you have had an unexpected expense such as car repairs.
 That could mean just missing a couple of months payments, then getting back to normal.